hanabi/hanabi.github.io/misc/BGA.md

   * Alice has a card in her hand clued with number 2.
   * Bob clues Alice red, filling in the 2 with red and also touching a brand new card on her newest slot.
   * Alice plays the "filled-in" card as the focus of the clue, and holds on to the other red card for later.
-* Furthermore, on BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation. (e.g. Alice plays red 2 and then plays red 3.)
+* Furthermore, on BGA, clues given similar to the one in the example above can **also** mean to play both cards, depending on the situation. (e.g. Alice plays red 2 and then plays red 3.)
 * In my group, **the focus of the clue is always on card that did not have any clues on it already**.
 (We refer to this as the **the brand new card introduced**.)
 In the previous example, Alice should play her newest card as either red 2 or rainbow 1.
 She is promised nothing about her other red card, meaning that it can be either red 2 or rainbow 2.
 * Why do this?
 Having this convention makes it extremely clear exactly what card is being talked about in almost all situations - **no guesswork involved**.